 Culture by far, is a trail left by some events or rituals of the past.
 The spirit and significance of many of these rituals have been lost and yet people try to retain the traditions and customs of culture by repeating the practices year after year because it gives them a strong sense of identification and expression.
-Every living entity wants to exert its existence and culture seems to be one of the strongest expressions through which society likes to reiterate and proliferate its identity.
+Every living entity wants to exert its existence.
+Therefore they adopt culture to put their ideas across as strong expressions.

 The Culturescape and Spirituality